All Products

 Authentication Type

-The authentication methods are Service-level Authentication and User-level Authentication.
+Authentication includes two types: Service-level Authentication and User-level Authentication.

-• Location: You can place the authentication information in the header or query.
+• Location: You can place the authentication information in the Header or Query.

-• Query: Place the authentication information in the URL.
-For example, https://example.com?api_key=123456.
+• Query: Places the authentication information in the URL, for example, https://example.com?api_key=123456.

 • Type:

-Both types are specified in the authentication parameter.
-For example, if you select `bearer`, the plugin call format is `("Authorization": "Bearer <YOUR_TOKEN>")`.
+Both types are placed in the authentication parameter field.
+For example, if you select `bearer`, the call to the plugin becomes (`Authorization`: `Bearer <YOUR_TOKEN>`).

 • Token (Service-level Authentication): The authentication token obtained from the API provider, such as an API key.